okogosov/PPL/README.md

 - changed algorithm processing command set
 - fixed bugs

+What's new in version 1.0.18
+- operator "array" syntax is changed in scr-mode
+- added library DataFrame, source files in DataFrame.zip, explanations in TutorialPPL.pdf, samples in CPPL.zip(directory examples\df\*.scr).
+This library will be increased to the desire of users.
+- fixed bugs
+- CPPL.exe icon is changed to icon with ping-pong player, because abbreviation PPL may be interpreted as Ping-Pong Language, instead of Parenthesis Programming Language.
+I thank my old friend Leonid Feygin for using PPL in statistical programs and help with PPL troubleshooting.

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com